Visiting Artists

 Michael League

-Michael League is a Grammy Award–winning bassist, composer. and producer who is involved in a number of projects, most notably Snarky Puppy.
-League visited campus with New York City–based band "FORQ," featuring members Henry Hey and Adam Rogers.
+Michael League is a Grammy Award–winning bassist, composer, and producer who is involved in a number of projects, most notably Snarky Puppy.
+League visited campus with New York City–based band FORQ, featuring members Henry Hey and Adam Rogers.
 The group gave a masterclass and performed for students.
 View video

 Silvana Estrada